putongyong/pylintCheckerTask/README.md

 Here's the result:
 ![alt text](https://github.com/putongyong/pylintCheckerTask/blob/main/media/names_to_avoid_test_all.png)

-Remember to configure the maximum length for function names in the "Too Long Function Name Checker" and ensure your code adheres to the PEP 8 rule for variable names.

 ## Getting Started
 To run Pylint with these custom checkers, export the PYTHONPATH to include the current project path: